Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/moderation/blocked-terms-added.md

 ---
 title: Blocked Termes Added
-description: Trigger for when an AutoMod message is held
+description: Trigger for when an a blocked term has been added
 version: 0.2.4
 variables:
   - name: createdAt